How Environment Canada Got It So Wrong on Genetically Engineered Salmon

-Environment and Climate Change Canada has approved the raising of genetically engineered salmon in Prince Edward Island.
-This should have environmentalists and salmon-lovers from coast to coast concerned.
+Canada became the first country in the world to approve a genetically engineered salmon for human consumption.
+This should have environmentalists and seafood lovers from coast to coast concerned.

-Opposition to genetic engineering is often labeled as anti-scientific and ill-informed.
+Opposition to genetic engineering is often labelled as anti-scientific and ill-informed.
 There’s a strong debate about the benefits and risks of genetically engineered plants and animals in our food systems.
-But there is plenty of science to suggest that we should be concerned about the risk to wild species and nature from genetically engineered species, like the salmon being raised in P.E.I..
+But there is plenty of science to suggest that we should be concerned about the risk to wild species and nature from genetically engineered species, like the salmon being raised in P.E.I.

 The concern is that captive genetically engineered salmon could escape and breed with wild salmon resulting in irreversible impacts.